C1nemaclub/PUBG-Battletracker/README.md

 **To add**
-* Matches tab in the dashboard
+* Development of the Matches tab in the dashboard
+* A better Readme.
+* More comments in the code